 The White House Student Film Festival

-Join the conversation on social media by using the hashtag #whfilmfest.
-For more information, visit the official White House student film festival page.
-Submissions are being accepted now through January 20, 2015.
+Join the conversation on social media by using #whfilmfest.
+To watch the official selections, visit the official White House Student Film Festival page.

 Just for fun, revisit the President's video from last year along with messages of encouragement from AFI friends Jessica Chastain, Jake Gyllenhaal, Ed Norton, Mark Wahlberg and more.

 AFI Friends Video Message